robotsorcerer/robotsorcerer.github.io/_drafts/unusued.md

 Classical Hamilton–Jacobi (HJ) safety verification is one of the most powerful tools for computing safety envelopes and backward reachable sets.
 Unfortunately, traditional grid-based solvers suffer from the curse of dimensionality.

 In our latest work, we show that a viscous form of the HJ equation admits a generalized Cole–Hopf-type transformation that converts nonlinear HJ PDEs into a quasilinear Gaussian heat-kernel.
 The heat kernel informs a sampling-based algorithm for safe sets computation.
-The result is a scalable Monte Carlo framework with provable convergence and concentration guarantees.
+The result is a scalable Monte Carlo framework with provable convergence and concentration guarantees, and a memory footprint that grows linearly — O(N·n) in samples and state dimension — instead of exploding as O(Mⁿ) on a grid.

 In short: we trade combinatorial grid explosion in TVD-Runge-Kutta levelset schemes for controllable sampling in a Picard iterative scheme.
 The price we pay is accuracy — BRT resolution is now bounded by sample count rather than grid size.

-This opens the door to safety verification in settings that were previously computationally out of reach, including large-scale multi-agent systems and autonomous robot fleets.
+The payoff is verification at a scale that was previously out of reach.
+As a stress test, we certify the safety of aerial **starling murmurations** of up to **100,000 birds** (*sturnus vulgaris*) under multi-predator (peregrine falcon) pursuit games — a 4-D, massively multi-agent problem no grid solver can hold in memory — and we do it on **commodity CPUs**.
+Adding birds is essentially free: the value function is computed once, then each agent is certified by a single forward evaluation.
+Better still, the certificate is not just a number: its reachable-set topology reads out *how* safety is won or lost — defensive **cordon formation and its collapse**, **flock fragmentation**, and **flash expansion** — straight from the geometry of the value function.

 📄 Paper: https://arxiv.org/abs/2605.18566  💻 Code: https://github.com/robotsorcerer/levelsetpy/tree/monte_carlo